What Are Fee Schedules & Reimbursement Rates?

 Insurance Payer Contract Traps to Look Out For

 Some insurance payers reimburse based on a percentage of the Medicare fee schedule, as opposed to a set $ amount per time.
 Before signing your contract, and agreeing to the fee terms, be sure to confirm if fees are set or based on a percentage rate.
 If they are indeed a percentage, you’ll want to negotiate that you are reimbursed at 100% (or more), as Medicare reimbursement rates are generally low.
+If you’re struggling to navigate this system on your own, Healthie can help you through every step of the way.

 Have your fee schedule?
 Learn how to effectively negotiate your contract rate as a dietitian with insurance payers here.